destinydriven/cakephp-highcharts/README.markdown

 HighRoller is also available on Github and is licenced under  the Apache 2.0 license.
 <https://github.com/jmaclabs/HighRoller>

+# Special Thanks To: #

-Thanks to Lecterror (<https://github.com/lecteror>) for providing the inspiration to create this plugin and to Jigzstar <https://github.com/jigzstar> for introducing me to HighCharts.
+* Lecterror (<https://github.com/lecteror>) for providing the inspiration to create this plugin
+* Jigzstar <https://github.com/jigzstar> for introducing me to HighCharts.
+* Tigrang <https://github.com/tigrang> for assistance in improving HighCharts helper

 ## Additional Resources ##
 It might be instructive to take a look at the HighRoller README file (Plugin Vendor's Folder) to get a better idea of how it all works